pickledbees/clinic_kiosk/README.md

 A database used for this demo has also been set up.

 ## Quickstart
-For the TAP assessment period, this quickstart will work.
+For the TAP assessment period, this quickstart will work (DB and environment variables are all set up).

 1. Install [NodeJS](https://nodejs.org/en/) if not already installed.
 Any version >10.11.0 should work.
 2. In the root directory, run ```npm install``` to install dependencies